-What Can a Handyman Do in Greenville in Greenville County, South Carolina?
+What Can a Handyman Do Without a License in Greenville in Greenville County, South Carolina?

 In South Carolina, most “handyman” work can be done without a state contractor license only when each job stays under the state’s minor-project threshold (commonly treated as $5,000 total project cost including labor and materials) and the work is not in a separately licensed trade (electrical, plumbing, HVAC/refrigeration, gas).
 In Greenville, you’ll still typically need a City of Greenville business license to operate, and permits may be required even when you’re exempt from state contractor licensing.